What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 The Roborock E4 is only compatible with the Xiaomi Home App.
 Don’t expect the same level of functionality as you’d get from the S5 or S5 Max.

-However, for the price, it has one of the more feature-rich apps.
+However, it has one of the more feature-rich apps for the price.

 I’ll quickly run through the different features.